 During her tenure as assistant coach, Perez was influential in numerous areas of the program, including recruiting, serving as the team’s pitching coach and first-base coach, working with the catchers and infielders, as well as many other duties.

-With Perez as an assistant coach, Sacramento State combined for a 237-216 overall record, and a 107-65 conference mark.
-The team finished with at least 20 wins all nine of those seasons, including three years with at least 30 victories, as well as a 2008 conference title and NCAA Regional appearance.
+During her 10 seasons on the coaching staff, Sacramento State has combined for a 132-69 conference record, good for a .657 winning percentage.
+The team has finished with at least 20 wins all 10 of those seasons, including three years with at least 30 victories, as well as a 2008 conference title and NCAA Regional appearance.

-In 2013, three pitchers on the staff finished with sub-3.00 ERA’s, and the team ERA of 2.33 was the top mark in the Big Sky Conference and the 40th best in the nation among the 291 Div.
+In 2013, three pitchers on the staff finished with sub-3.00 ERA’s, and the team ERA of 2.33 was the top mark in the Big Sky and the 40th best in the nation among the 291 Div.
 I softball institutions.
-That includes sophomore right-hander Caitlin Brooks being named first team all-Big Sky after going 14-7 with a 1.81 ERA.
+That includes Brooks being named first team all-Big Sky after going 14-7 with a 1.81 ERA.